Kaivalya192/YoloBot_src/README.md

 [Watch the video](https://www.youtube.com/watch?v=u3AINTM3tSE)

-Click the image above to watch the video demonstration of the project.
+Click above to watch the video demonstration of the project.
 ## Dependencies

 This package depends on the `bot_spawn` ROS2 package, which can be found at [https://github.com/Kaivalya192/bot_spawn](https://github.com/Kaivalya192/bot_spawn).
 Make sure to clone and install the `bot_spawn` package before using YoloBot_src.